Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do

-- Computers can do things with cars that humans simply can’t.
-Antilock braking systems (ABS), for example, are able to pump the brakes much faster than a person could, while traction and stability control is able to take over individual wheels and control them independently of each other.
+- The onboard computer can drive cars in ways that humans can’t.
+For example, antilock braking systems (ABS) can pump the brakes much faster than a person can, while traction and stability control take over individual wheels and control them independently of each other.

-- Driverless cars are able to identify a situation, assess it and take action in just a fraction of a second.
+- Driverless cars can identify a situation, assess it and take action in a fraction of a second.

 How safe are driverless cars?

-Several companies, including Google, are programming their cars to not take any action, such as changing lanes, accelerating or braking, unless there is a 0% chance of it resulting in an accident.
-Theoretically, this ensures perfect safety as long as all the sensors and electronics work as intended and nearby human drivers don’t do anything unpredictable.
+Several companies like Google are programming their cars to not take any action like changing lanes, accelerating or braking unless there’s a 0% chance for an accident.
+Theoretically, this ensures perfect safety as long as the sensors and electronics work as intended and human drivers don’t do anything unpredictable.

-However, it’s important to keep in mind that this technology is new and the kinks are still being ironed out.
-There have been accidents involving self-driving cars, including six fatalities, but many of these have come down to driver error.
-The future of self-driving and driverless cars promises fewer accidents and safer roads, but we’re not quite there yet.
+However, this technology is new and the kinks are getting ironed out.
+Self-driving cars have caused several accidents, including six fatalities, but many of these have come down to driver error.
+The future of self-driving promises fewer accidents and safer roads, but we’re not quite there yet.